AshameTheDestroyer/Chess/README.md

 ### Checkmating:
 1. As the name simply suggests, we can now, check, checkmate, or draw, our opponents, and it was so damn hard to implement.
 2. Kings now check for threatening foe pieces, whenever a piece is moved, then be checked if they're actually at the fire line.
-3. A piece can no longer move when a check occurrence exists, unless they can benifit their king.
+3. A piece can no longer move when a check occurrence exists, unless they can benefit their king.
 4. Also a piece can no longer move, if it's pinned by a foe piece, such that its movement can throw the king in danger.
 5. Kings can no longer move unless it was a safe spot.
-6. Also kings cannot interfere with any cell that's been territorilized by anyone else than them, thus no king can stick to another king's back.
+6. Also kings cannot interfere with any cell that's been territorialized by anyone else than them, thus no king can stick to another king's back.
 7. Currently a checkmate or a draw only triggers an alert, but that'll be implemented later on.
+8. Renamed the Sneak Movement into an En Passant Movement.